Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios: System model

 \subsection{Standard ITU Manhattan layout}

 ITU characterizes urban environments through a tuple of built-up parameters $(\alpha, \beta, \gamma)$, where $\alpha$ is the fraction of built area, $\beta$ represents the number of buildings per km$^2$, and $\gamma$ is the Rayleigh scale parameter for building height~\cite{ITU}.
-Based on these parameters, we can create different urban layouts, as shown in Table \ref{tab1}, within a Manhattan grid by arranging identical square buildings, separated by evenly spaced streets, as visualized in Fig.~\ref{simManhat}.
-The building width $W$ and street width $S$ are derived as
+Based on these parameters, different urban layouts can be generated~\cite{ITU} within a Manhattan grid by arranging identical square buildings separated by evenly spaced streets, as shown in Fig.~\ref{simManhat}.
+The building width $W$ and street width $S$ are derived as $W = 1000\sqrt{\frac{\alpha}{\beta}}, S = 1000\sqrt{\frac{1}{\beta}} - W$, within a $1$~km$^2$ reference area.
+Building heights follow the Rayleigh probability density function